jessepearson/woocommerce-square-helper/README.md

 1. Sometimes sites break, and this can fix the inventory of single items at a time, if needed.
 1. If a site is timing out, this makes it possible to lower (or raise) the limits on what's queried from Square at a time.
 Values are saved in the database, then applied via filters.
-1. The kicker sets up a schedled action to kick the sync if it has gotten stuck.
+1. The kicker sets up a scheduled action to kick the sync if it has gotten stuck.

 ## Setup